BrianWill/byteschool/markdown/go/compilation, packages.md

 The `import` statements in a file must all go underneath the `package` statement but before anything else.

 To use the elements of an imported package, we prefix their names with the package name, separated by a dot.
-For example, if we import a package called *foo*, we write *`foo.Bar`* to access *Bar* defined in that package.
+For example, if we import a package called *foo*, we refer to *Bar* defined in *foo* by writing *`foo.Bar`* .

 Only names beginning with capital letters can be accessed by name from other packages.
 If you only need something in the local package, it's generally best to keep it 'private' to the current package by giving it a name beginning with a lowercase letter.